Find out how to select the best prophy handpiece cordless for your dental practice, with tips on ergonomics, battery life, and clinical performance.

 Performance in a cordless handpiece is about more than just speed; it’s about consistent power.
 A high RPM is great, but without sufficient torque, the prophy cup can stall when met with resistance, especially on tenacious stains.
 The best models deliver steady power that doesn’t falter under pressure.
 For example, the Ultrapro™ Tx Cordless can reach up to 4,000 RPMs, providing the force needed to gently but effectively polish away tough extrinsic stains.
 Another key performance indicator is splatter control.
 Models like the AeroPro® are specifically designed to minimize aerosol production, which not only keeps the treatment area cleaner but also supports your practice’s infection control protocols.

-A Look at Battery Technology and Runtime
+Comparing Battery Technology and All-Day Runtime

 A cordless tool is only as good as its battery.
 When comparing handpieces, look beyond the initial charge and consider the total runtime and charging speed.
 You need a device that can keep up with your patient schedule without constant interruptions.
 The Premier Dental AeroPro® can perform up to 10 prophy procedures on a single full charge, which typically takes around two hours.
 This kind of reliability is essential for a busy day.
 Also, consider the battery type—modern lithium-ion batteries generally offer a longer lifespan and more consistent power output without the “memory effect” that plagued older battery technologies.
 A dependable battery ensures your handpiece is always ready when you are.